-The Conversations API provides programmatic access to the conversation records generated by PolyAI agents.
-It returns transcripts, turn-by-turn metadata, handoff information, and performance metrics in a structured format suitable for analytics pipelines and integrations.
+The Conversations API provides programmatic access to conversation records generated by your PolyAI agents.
+Query transcripts, turn-by-turn metadata, handoff information, and performance metrics in a structured format–ideal for analytics pipelines, compliance reporting, and downstream integrations.

 Most customers should use v3, the latest most performant version.